 - Sepsis.

-Treatment: operative, the phlegmon of the hands is opened with incisions, taking into account the vessels, nerves and tendons of the hand, drained from counter-openings.
-After the operation, immobilization of the hand and forearm, antibacterial and detoxification therapy are necessary.
+Treatment: surgically, phlegmons of the hands are opened with incisions taking into account the vessels, nerves and tendons of the hand, drained from counter-apertures.
+After surgery, immobilization of the hand and forearm, antibacterial and detoxification therapy are necessary.

 CELLULAR SPACES